Cemre Baysel

-Cemre Baysel is a Turkish actress.
+Cemre Baysel (5 February 1999) is a Turkish actress.

-Life and career
+Early life

-Her maternal family is from Urfa.
-Her paternal family immigrated from Balkan, Ottoman Empire.
-She graduated from painting department of Buca Işılay Saygın Fine Arts High School.
-She is studying in art teacher department of Ege University.
+She graduated from the Painting Department of Buca Işılay Saygın Fine Arts High School.
+She studyied in the Art Teacher Department of Ege University.

+Career

 At the age of fifteen, she made her television debut with a supporting role in comedy series Yeşil Deniz.
+The series came back with a new season in 2023.
+She wasn't cast in the new season.

-She subsequently appeared in crime İsimsizler in 2017 before being cast in the historical drama series Payitaht: Abdülhamid as Firuze.
+She subsequently appeared in crime series İsimsizler in 2017 before being cast in the historical drama series Payitaht: Abdülhamid as Firuze.
 She rose to prominence through her supporting role in Elimi Bırakma between 2018 and 2019.
-She then had a role in the crime drama series Ramo.

-In 2020, she was cast in her first leading role in the series Sol Yanım with Burak Bey who co-star of Elini Bırakma.
+In 2020, she was cast in her first leading role in the series Sol Yanım with Emre Bey who co-star of Elimi Bırakma.
 In 2021, she was cast as the lead female in the romantic comedy series Baht Oyunu opposite Aytaç Şaşmaz.
 Baysel and Şaşmaz started dating while shooting the series.
 She starred in the series Senden Daha Güzel, in which she plays the female lead character.

-He joined BluTV's detective series "Bozkır".
+She joined BluTV's detective series "Bozkır".
+With İlhan Şen, she played in movie "Aşk Filmi" and crime series Ramo for twice.

 She was awarded as the Shining Star at the Golden Butterfly Awards in 2021.
-In 2022, she became the face of Seçil Store, Citroen Turkey, and La Roche Posay.
+In 2022, she became the face of Seçil Store, Citroën Turkey, and La Roche Posay.